DissonanceTK/observability-workshop/content/en/ninja-workshops/14-AppDynamics-Workshop/2-server-visibility-monitoring/_index.md

 description: In this Lab you learn about AppDynamics Server Visibility Monitoring and Service Availability Monitoring.
 ---

+{{% notice title="Prerequsites" style="primary"  icon="lightbulb" %}}
+This is a continuation of the Application Performance Monitoring lab.
+Verify that your application is running and has load for the past hour.
+If needed return to the Generate Application Load section to restart the load generator.
+{{% /notice %}}

 ## Objectives
-In this Lab you learn about AppDynamics Server Visibility Monitoring and Service Availability Monitoring.
+In this Lab you will learn about AppDynamics Server Visibility Monitoring and Service Availability Monitoring.

 When you have completed this lab, you will be able to: